 This extraordinary background of the Temple created wonderful spiritual vibrations.
 Though, this unorthodox saint had resorted to the traditional Puja for World Peace, the Temple and its Puja inspired the devotees so much that it was continued in a systematic way.
 The number of devotees requesting for Puja is more than one hundred every day.
 The Temple opens at 4 in the morning, the first Puja commences at 5-45.
 While the Veda Mantras are recited in side the inner chamber of the temple, in the main hall, devotees are doing kirtan of the “Om Namah Sivaya” mantra in a sweet melodious manner to add to the spiritual vibrations and sanctity.

 Celebrations: Special days of various Deities are celebrated in the Temple.
 The whole night Puja on the Mahasivaratri Day attracts a very large number of devotees.
 Sri Krishna Jayanti, special 9-day programme on Sri Rama Jayanti are other important functions.
 Occasionally, discourses on Srimad Bhagavatam, recitation of Ramayana, Akhanda (non-stop) kirtan and other programmes are also held here.
-But, the 9-day Devi Puja and Vijaya Dasami programmes, and Christmas and New Year programmes are arranged in the Library Hall.
+But, the 9-day Devi Puja and Vijaya Dasami programmes, and Christmas and New Year programmes are arranged.
 And the 6-day annual Skanda Puja is continued in the Bhajan Hall.

 Daily Programmes at Sri Viswanath Temple

 opening time :- 4:00 – 11:00 (Morning) 2:30 – 7:30 (Evening)